Never Been Catfished: Nina Dobrev On Her New Rom-Com & Internet Scammers

 Wow.
 Curve ball.
 You have been on two series with cult followings.
 I’m wondering what people stop you about more: Vampire Diaries or Degrassi?

 Probably Vampire Diaries more.
 Especially in the last year.
-At first I wasn’t sure why but then I realised over the pandemic a lot of new people have discovered it on Netflix.
+At first I wasn’t sure why but then I realized over the pandemic a lot of new people have discovered it on Netflix.

 So I guess we need to get Degrassi on Netflix ASAP.